chrismhs/next-to-a-person/README.md

 ## 🙋‍♂️ Get involved

 Who knows.
-Theoretically, this could work with many more e-commerce websites, or could be a shopify plug-in, but we also think a 3D comparison would be intersting to build.
+Theoretically, this could work with many more e-commerce websites, or could be a shopify plug-in, but we also think a 3D comparison would be interesting to build.
 If you want to get involved, please get in touch!